liubo404/pivotspring/chapter1.md

 - Use Spring Web Flow to implement stateful interactions
 - Use Spring Security to secure web applicatons
 - Use Spring Test and other test frameworks(JUnit, JMock) to test web applications
-- Create Spring web applications using Gradle^4[^4]
+- Create Spring web applications using Gradle[^4]

-[^4] : Gradle is an automated build tool that is easy to cnfigure and use on any type of application.
+[^4]Gradle is an automated build tool that is easy to cnfigure and use on any type of application.
 Its build files are written using JSON and Groovy.
 Gradle combines the power and flexibility of Ant with dependency management and conventions of Maven into a more effective way to build.
 Read more about it at https://www.gradle.org.

 ## Who Should Use this Study Guide
 This study guide is designed to help any Spring developer become familiar and comfortable with Spring-associated technologies for web development.
-It can also be a big help to a developer who wants to become a **Certified Spring Web Application Developer**^5.
+It can also be a big help to a developer who wants to become a **Certified Spring Web Application Developer**[^5].
 That is why every topic in the official VMware Spring Web study guide is given the attention that it deserves.
 You do not have to be a Certified Spring Professional to use this study guide; you just need minimal knowledge of Spring.
 Because this study guide has a full chapter dedicated to the Spring component, it might be possible for a non-Spring developer to use this study guide too, but the _Spring Framework Reference_ official documentation should be consulted to retrieve any missing pieces of information.
 In a nutshell, this study guide was written to be used by the following audiences:
 - Spring Core developers who want a taste of Spring Web